ralph2399/ophis-brackets-syntax-highlighter/README.md

 ***

+### Features
+- Support for the official and unofficial opcodes (as seen in 64doc.txt) for the 6502 microprocessor.
+- Support for the opcodes of the extended and better version of the MOS 6502/6510 processor, the 65C02.

 ### Install
-The extension can be installed by either:
-1. Dragging the .zip file onto the extension manager.
-2. Installing via the extension manager by inserting the url of this github repository.
+Just go to the extension manager and insert the url of this repository to install the Ophis extension.

 ### Notes
 If Ophis 6502 is not set automatically as default language for .oph files, click on the current language at bottom right of Brackets window and select Ophis 6502 Assembler in the dropdown menu.

-### Issues
-Currently the syntax highlighter is not working properly.
-Once I get it to work, I will update this repository.